Hardella/ide61131/README.md

 Changelog
 ---------

+Next:
+- Fixed: compilation errors when project is stored in a path with spaces

 v1.7.0: 20 March 2017
 - Fixed: PRU-host communication (it was broken in 1.6.2)
 - Fixed: PDM_DW output was inversed